nirrozenbaum/kubestellar_transport_demo/README.md

 1. git
 1. kubectl

-❗ Pay attention that the following instructions clones repos from git.
+❗ Pay attention that the following instructions clone repos from git.
 In order to avoid overriding your work, please run the steps on a clean directory and do a cleanup once done.

 ## Setup the Space-Framework
 1. Deploy kind cluster to host space-management using the following command: